-Police, prosecutors, and the national security agency could only apply for court orders of surveillance in relation to investigations on specific crimes such as treason, corruption, money laundering, smuggling, bribery, insider collusion pool, organised crime and other felonies that may be sentenced to not less than three years in prison.
+Police, prosecutors, and the national security agency could only apply for court orders of surveillance in relation to investigations on specific crimes, such as treason, corruption, money laundering, smuggling, bribery, insider collusion pool, organised crime and other felonies that carry a sentence of not less than three years in prison.
 The approved surveillance shall be at all times subject to competent court review in order to determine if it should be called off or terminated.
-Other than in the case of treason (where the surveillance may last as long as one year), any surveillance proceeded under court approval can last 30 days at the most.
+Other than in the case of treason (where the surveillance may last as long as one year), any surveillance that has proceeded under court approval can last 30 days at the most.